John Major: Chancellor of the Exchequer (1989–1990)

-Conservative Party leadership contest
+1990 Conservative Party leadership election

 Opposition within the Conservative Party to Margaret Thatcher had been brewing for some time, focusing on what was seen as her brusque, imperious style and the poll tax, which was facing serious opposition across the country.
 In December 1989, she had survived a leadership bid by Anthony Meyer; though she won easily, 60 MPs had not voted for her, and it was rumoured that many more had had to be strong-armed into supporting her.
-By early 1990, it was clear that bills for many under the new poll tax regime would be higher than anticipated, and opposition to the Tax grew, with a non-payment campaign gaining much support and an anti-poll tax demonstration in Trafalgar Square in March ending in rioting.
+By early 1990, it was clear that bills for many under the new poll tax regime would be higher than anticipated, and opposition to the tax grew, with a non-payment campaign gaining much support and an anti-poll tax demonstration in Trafalgar Square in March ending in rioting.
 The Conservatives lost the 1990 Mid Staffordshire by-election to Labour and the 1990 Eastbourne by-election to the Liberal Democrats, both Conservative seats, causing many Conservative MPs to worry about their prospects at the upcoming general election, due in 1991 or 1992.
 Thatcher's staunch anti-European stance also alienated pro-Europe Conservatives.
 On 1 November, the pro-European deputy prime minister Geoffrey Howe resigned, issuing a fiercely critical broadside against Thatcher in the House of Commons on 13 November.

 The day after Howe's speech Michael Heseltine, Thatcher's former Secretary of State for Defence who had acrimoniously resigned in 1986 over the Westland affair, challenged Thatcher for the leadership of the Conservative Party.
 Both John Major and Foreign Secretary Douglas Hurd supported Thatcher in the first round.
 Major was at home in Huntingdon recovering from a pre-arranged wisdom tooth operation during the first leadership ballot, which Thatcher won but not by the required threshold, necessitating a second round.
-Following discussions with her cabinet, in which many stated that though supporting her they doubted she could win, Thatcher withdrew from the contest and announced that she would resign as prime minister once a new leader had been elected.
+Following discussions with her cabinet, in which many stated that, though supporting her, they doubted she could win, Thatcher withdrew from the contest and announced that she would resign as prime minister once a new leader had been elected.
 Major subsequently announced on 22 November that he would stand in the second ballot, with Thatcher's backing.
 Major's platform was one of moderation on Europe, a review of the poll tax, and the desire to build a "classless society".

 Unlike in the first ballot, a candidate only required a simple majority of Conservative MPs to win, in this case 187 of 372 MPs.
 The ballot was held on the afternoon of 27 November; although Major obtained 185 votes, 2 votes short of an overall majority, he polled far enough ahead of both Hurd and Heseltine to secure their immediate withdrawal.
 With no remaining challengers, Major was formally named Leader of the Conservative Party that evening and was duly appointed prime minister the following day.
 At 47, he was the youngest prime minister since Lord Rosebery some 95 years earlier.